Empowering Companies to become PowerPoint Experts

 - Greater emphasis on clean design with respect to white-space

-- Telling story through bold iconic imagery
+- Telling the story through bold iconic imagery

 - Increased Use of Title & Section Slides for improved flow